panmelathoni/RickandMorty/README.md

 # RickandMorty
-In this project you can search characters from Rick and Morty TV Show, You can find characters alive, dead or unknown.
+In this project you can search characters from Rick and Morty TV Show, You can search characters alive, dead or unknown.
 You can see which episode your favorite shows up, and also whatch the seasons's trailer.

 ## Tools
 I used Angular 11 , Angular material and FlexLayout Angular .